 A petition for legal rights to the child can be filed by the father, once a DNA test has verified paternity, or the father has acknowledged that he is the biological father.
 Under Georgia family law, this allows the father visitation and child custody and the father can also request custodial rights and legitimation.
 Our experienced team can help you with your fathers rights and can file these petitions on your behalf.

 Putative Father Registry

 The state’s department of Human Resources explains that biological fathers can enter information about themselves and, the mother and the biological child in the putative father registry.
 Registering your name enables any man who thinks that he is the biological father of a child to keep informed of any legal proceedings and adoptions.
-A Marietta family law attorney will advise you that it is important to enter your information into this system immediately if you are a father and have yet to file your petition of legitimation.
+Father’s Rights Attorney Diana Young suggests that it is important to enter your information into this system immediately if you are a father and have yet to file your petition of legitimation.

 Defend Your Rights and Preserve Your Relationship With Your Children

 None of these possibilities are anything a father wants.
-At The Young Law Firm, our Marietta father’s rights attorney can help you file a Petition for Legitimation to establish your rights as a father.
+Marietta father’s rights attorney Diana Young can help you file a Petition to establish your rights as a father.
 The court may utilize a DNA test to determine your status.
 Establishing yourself as the children’s father is required before the court will allow you access to the children.
 During the legitimization process, the following elements are set down:

 If you have children and the identity of their father is in dispute, establishing paternity will allow you to set child support obligations that are legally enforceable.
 We help both mothers and fathers through this process.

-For help establishing paternity, call 770-795-9596 or contact us online to set up your initial consultation with our Marietta father’s rights attorney.
+For help establishing paternity, call 770-795-9596.
+You can also contact us online to set up your initial consultation with our Marietta father’s rights attorney.
 For our clients’ convenience, we accept all major credit cards.